Domestic: (800) 748-3349 – International: (203) 743-3349

 Understanding Optical Modulation

 Optical modulation is the process by which a light wave is modified by a high‑frequency electrical signal to carry information.
-Engineers alter one or more properties of an optical carrier—amplitude, phase, frequency or polarization—to embed digital bits.
+The electro optic effect is a key physical mechanism by which an electric field changes the optical properties of materials, enabling modulation.

 Modulation methods: direct vs external